Cast AI Operator

 What the Operator manages

-The Cast AI Operator currently manages:
+The Cast AI Operator manages the following components:

-castai-agent: Cluster monitoring and data collection
+castai-agent: Cluster monitoring and data collectionspot-handler: Spot Instance interruption monitoring and reporting

 The Operator automatically: